History of the Staten Island Railway: Consistent growth/Restoration and proposed bus line for the former North Shore Branch: 2000s and 2010s

-Decline and rebirth of freight: 1971–present
+Decline and the rebirth of freight: 1971–present

 Decline: 1971–2000

 Through a merger with the Chesapeake and Ohio Railway, the B&O became part of the larger Chessie System.
 The freight operation on the island was renamed the Staten Island Railroad Corporation (SIRC) in 1971, after being separated from the island's passenger service.
 In 1976, when the CNJ was absorbed into the federal government-controlled Conrail, the Chessie System became isolated from their properties in New Jersey and Staten Island.
 Most of their freight service, with the exception of one daily train to Cranford Junction, was truncated to Philadelphia.
 By 1973, the car ferry yard at Jersey City operated by the CNJ had shut down.
 Afterward, the car ferry operation at Saint George Yard was reopened; the New York Dock Railway took over the operation in September 1979, but closed it the following year.

 Only a few isolated industries on Staten Island continued to rely on rail service for freight, effectively abandoning the Saint George Yard.
 On April 24, 1985, following a major decline in freight traffic, the Chessie System sold the SIRC to the New York, Susquehanna and Western Railway (NYS&W), a subsidiary of the Delaware Otsego Corporation (DO), for $1.5 million via a promissory note payable for ten years.
 The NYS&W began to serve the SIRC's ten remaining customers with the hopes of hiring more, and only five employees became assigned to the SIRC's operations.
 In October 1989, the NYS&W embargoed 4 miles of trackage east of Elm Park on the North Shore Branch, ending rail freight traffic to Saint George.
 In 1990, the SIRC's primary customer, Procter & Gamble, closed, resulting in a further decline in freight traffic.

 The Arthur Kill Vertical Lift Bridge was removed from service on June 25, 1991, and the SIRC's final train under NYS&W ownership subsequently operated on April 21, 1992.
 Afterwards, the North Shore Branch and the Arthur Kill Bridge were obtained by the Chessie's successor, CSX.
 In 1994, the railway and bridge were sold again to the New York City Economic Development Corporation (NYCEDC), whose purchase was followed by a decade of false starts.
 In 1998, Conrail was split up, and some portions of trackage formerly operated by the B&O's competitors were acquired by CSX.
 The railroad line from Cranford Junction to Arlington was still intact, by that time.